manku-timma/manku-timma.github.io/_posts/2014-06-29-ldd-chapter-1.md

 Some of the functionality can be in a userland library and some in a userland config program.
 Not everything needs to be in the kernel driver.

+Main resources managed by the kernel:

+- CPU and processes and IPC
+- Memory
+- Devices
+- Networking
+- Filesystems

+Types of device drivers:

+- char
+- block
+- network

 [ldd3]: http://lwn.net/Kernel/LDD3/